ingar-sa/mappevurdering/Notes.md

 throwing exceptions if parameters are not valid, especially the id in inventory.
 I should change it so that the caller has to have previously checked that the id exists.

+rewriting the findproductsmethod so the caller must use either or both in their code.
+Makes it more generalized